kanaria69/Mainecoco/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## Why was the strawberry sad?
+Its parents were in a jam.